MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* Fix: Add extra account fetches for servers with badly behaved crons.
+Should prevent locked accounts in those cases.
 * New currency: Fantom FTM
 * New currency: Honey Token HNY
 * New currency: Kitty Inu KITTY